JustinGOSSES/MannvilleGroup_Strat_Hackathon/README.md

 ## Key Jupyter Notebooks Post Hackathon

-Latest feature engineering work (runs faster and less complication code with  15.03 RMSE) https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon/blob/master/notebooks_2018/Test_RUN_2018_02/Prediction_with_KNN1info_2018-02-11_vB.ipynb
+Latest feature engineering work: https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon/blob/master/notebooks_2018/Test_RUN_2018_02/Prediction_with_KNN1info_2018-02-11_vB.ipynb
+The code runs faster and and root mean squared error is down from 90 to 15.03.
 Key approaches were:
 1. Leverage knowledge from nearby wells.
 2. Instead of distinguishing between 2 classes, pick and not pick, distinguish between 3 classes: (a) pick, (b) not pick but within 3 meters and (c) not pick and not within 3 meters of pick.